ulab-uiuc/research-arcade/graph_constructor/README.md

 3. citations: paper id to paper id
 4. paper figure: paper id to table/figure id
 5. author affiliation: author id to affilitation id

+The idea_extractor here is originally for extracting ideas from the papers.
+Since this step is not of high priority, ignore it first.